Challenges to Ohio's new congressional map reach high court - WHIZ News

 Meanwhile, the NDRC’s constitutional challenge contends the map leans 12-3 in favor of Republicans, although the GOP describes it as 6-2, with the remaining seven districts being competitive.

+“So competitiveness and partisan fairness are not the same concept,” he said.
+“If Ohio State every year has to spot Michigan a two-touchdown lead, it might make the game more competitive (but) the rules are set up to favor one team over the other, and that’s exactly what they’ve done here.”

-Republicans have called the map constitutional, fair and competitive.
-It sprinted through the Ohio Statehouse last month and passed without Democratic support, and was signed days later by Republican Gov. Mike DeWine.
-Because it got no backing from Democrats, the map will hold for just four years, rather than the typical 10.
+The plan in dispute sprinted through the Ohio Statehouse last month and passed without Democratic support.
+It was signed days later by Republican Gov. Mike DeWine, who son, Pat, is one of four GOP justices on the seven-member court.

+Because the map got no backing from Democrats, it will hold for just four years, rather than the typical 10.

 Both lawsuits target DeWine and the other members of the powerful Ohio Redistricting Commission, rather than the Legislature.